Skip to content

 • Calcium and Vitamin D help to reduce loss of bone mineral in post-menopausal women

-However, the winter months and lifestyle factors such as increasing time spent indoors, fears of sun-overexposure, use of sunscreen and wearing clothing that covers the legs and arm has had a significant impact on our skin’s ability to create Vitamin D.
+However, the winter months and lifestyle factors such as increasing time spent indoors, fears of sun-overexposure, use of sunscreen and wearing clothing that covers the legs and arm has a significant impact on our skin’s capacity to create Vitamin D.

 Who is likely to be at risk of having a low Vitamin D status?